 - 1. An attacker exploits a vulnerable Python library to compromise a system.
 This happened in the first Open AI data breach. - 2.
-An attacker provides an LLM plugin to search for flights which generates fake links that lead to scamming plugin users. - 3.
-An attacker exploits the PyPi package registry to trick model developers into downloading a compromised package and exfiltrating data or escalating privilege in a model development environment.
+An attacker provides an LLM plugin to search for flights, generating fake links that lead to scamming users. - An attacker exploits the PyPi package registry to trick model developers into downloading a compromised package and exfiltrating data or escalating privilege in a model development environment.
 This was an actual attack. - 4.
-An attacker poisons a publicly available pre-trained model specializing in economic analysis and social research to create a backdoor which generates misinformation and fake news.
-They deploy it on a model marketplace (e.g., HuggingFace) for victims to use. - 5.
-An attacker poisons publicly available data set to help create a backdoor when finetuning models.
-The backdoor subtly favors certain companies in different markets. - 6.
+An attacker poisons a publicly available pre-trained model specializing in economic analysis and social research to create a back door that generates misinformation and fake news.
+They deploy it on a model marketplace (e.g., Hugging Face) for victims to use. - 5.
+An attacker poisons publicly available datasets to help create a back door when fine-tuning models.
+The back door subtly favors certain companies in different markets. - 6.
 A compromised employee of a supplier (outsourcing developer, hosting company, etc.) exfiltrates data, model, or code stealing IP.

-7. An LLM operator changes its T&Cs and Privacy Policy so that it requires an explicit optout from using application data for model training, leading to memorization of sensitive data.
+7. An LLM operator changes its T&Cs and Privacy Policy to require an explicit opt out from using application data for model training, leading to the memorization of sensitive data.

 - 1. ChatGPT Data Breach Confirmed as Security Firm Warns of Vulnerable Component Exploitation: Security Week - 2.
 Plugin review process: OpenAl - 3.
 Compromised PyTorch-nightly dependency chain: PyTorch - 4.
 PoisonGPT: How we hid a lobotomized LLMs on Hugging Face to spread fake news: Mithril Security - 5.
 Army looking at the possibility of 'AI BOMs: Defense Scoop - 6.
 Failure Modes in Machine Learning: Microsoft - 7.
 ML Supply Chain Compromise: MITRE - 8.
 Transferability in Machine Learning: from Phenomena to Black-Box Attacks using Adversarial Samples: Cornell University - 9.
-BadNets: Identifying Vulnerabilities in the Machine Learning Model Supply Chain: Cornell University - 10.
-VirusTotal Poisoning: MITRE
+BadNets: Identifying Vulnerabilities in the Machine Learning Model Supply Chain: Cornell University

+10. VirusTotal Poisoning: MITRE